-Our proposal explores four key ideas: - Building a resilient, floodplain park - Creating a park expressive of the site’s working water systems - Encouraging ecological health and sparking stewardship throughout the Raccoon River watershed – Integrating innovative programs that encourage expanded visitation and learning.
-There are two essential characters of the existing Water Works site which our proposal will amplify.
-We describe these as the wild and the engineered.
+- Building a resilient, floodplain park - Creating a park expressive of the site’s working water systems - Encouraging ecological health and sparking stewardship throughout the Raccoon River watershed – Integrating innovative programs that encourage expanded visitation and learning.

 The wild is nearly 1,200 acres of Raccoon River floodplain.
 Accessible and dotted with changing adventure programs, the wild is a place for restored habitat and urban escape.
 It is a landscape of nature and wonder, experienced on a vast scale of dynamic, looped, and serpentine walking, hiking, biking, and equestrian trails.